 While these tools are more limited than Adobe’s offering, they are an ideal solution for simpler edits or edits away from other more reliable software.

 If your goal is to move around PDF pages to form more complex documents, then PDFsam is all you need.
 It’s an extraction tool that you can use to pull out and switch around any PDF pages within a file or between various PDF files to build the document that you need.
 You can split PDFs via bookmark, size, or customized page limit, and rotate pages as necessary.

 PDFsam’s layout is simple and easy to understand for beginners.
 However, it deals solely in moving content around your PDFs, useful when publishing larger documents and creating outgoing PDF messages quickly.
 However, it’s not much good if you want to dive down deep and alter colors, fix resolution, address spelling mistakes, and so on.
 There is an enhanced version of the software that adds more editing functions in an additional free download, but this option is more complex, and will take longer for newcomers to learn.
 If you are only interested in merging many PDFs together, check out the best software for merging.

 In other words, you can probably find the right tool to do exactly what you want to a PDF file.
 The downside is that it might take a while to learn and locate precisely what you need, especially when first using the software.
-The app’s also starting to show its age these days, so prepare to meet the interface halfway in some respects.

-Option 3: Converting the PDF file
+Method 3: Converting the PDF file

 We suggest starting with a dedicated PDF converter like Able2Extract Professional 11, which allows you to convert PDFs into CSV, Word, PowerPoint, AutoCAD, and even Excel formats, among other choices.
 It also allows you to convert back to PDF once you are done — a somewhat safer process than the first conversion step.